ChloeCarayon/Hadoop-Environment/TP3 _  MAP REDUCE.md

 x acerifolia	1
 ```

-### 1.8.3 Number of trees by species (easy)
+## 1.8.3 Number of trees by species (easy)

 For this job, we need to calculate the number of trees for each species.
-We can reuse the previous question which shows the species for this job.
+We can reuse the previous question which displays the list of species.

-Firstly, We create *CountSpecies* which will show the the number of trees by species.
+Firstly, we created *CountSpecies* which should display the number of trees by species.

-For the mapper, we will reuse *ListSpeciesMapper*, which will return the species as inputs for the reducer.
+For the mapper, we reused *ListSpeciesMapper*, which returns the species as input keys for the reducer.

-For the reducer and combiner we reused *IntSumReducer* which was given with the wordcount which will combine and count the occurencies.
+For the reducer and combiner we reused *IntSumReducer* which was given with the wordcount, it combines the keys and counts their occurence.

-In *CountSpecies* , we will specify that we used *ListSpeciesMapper* as mapper and *IntSumReducer* as combiner and reducer.
+In *CountSpecies*, we specify that we use *ListSpeciesMapper* as mapper and *IntSumReducer* as combiner and reducer.

-And we will call our *CountSpecies*  in the AppDriver in order to be able to run it.
+And we call our *CountSpecies* in the AppDriver in order to be able to run it.

-Now let's take a look on our output.
+Now let's take a look at the output.
-First we run :
+First we run:
 ```
 -sh-4.2$ yarn jar  hadoop-examples-mapreduce-1.0-SNAPSHOT-jar-with-dependencies.jar countspecies trees.csv countspeciesout
 ```

-We will obtain:
+We obtain:
 ```
 -sh-4.2$ hdfs dfs -cat countspeciesout/part-r-00000
 araucana	1